 Another key issue in developing relationships with your media contacts is knowing when to get in touch.
 If they work to daily deadlines, e.g. daily newspapers, radio/TV stations, find out when you can speak to them to minimise disruption.
-If your story is for immediate release, calling print
+If your story is for immediate release, calling print journalists first thing in the morning, around 9am, is generally a good tactic as they will looking for stories to pitch to editors in that morning's news meeting, which often takes place around 10am.
+For daily newspapers and radio/TV, calling in the morning is preferable, and you should avoid the end of the day or just before regular, e.g. hourly, news bulletins.
+If a reporter asks you to call back at a certain time to help assist with their workload, listen and be accommodating if you can.

-If your story concerns an upcoming event or photo opportunity, e.g. the launch/completion of a project, try to send a diary note with all the details - sometimes known as a press notice - well in advance.
+If your story concerns an upcoming event or photo opportunity, e.g. the launch/completion of a project, try to send a diary note with all the details - sometimes known as a press notice - well in advance, ideally at least a week before the event itself.
 This will allow media outlets to get the date in the diary, enhancing your chances of coverage.
 Then, when you call your contact with the full release, remind them that a press notice has already been sent.
-(See page 12 for further details).